dfinity/ICRC-1/PROPOSAL.md

 The standard defines the [icrc1_supported_standards](https://github.com/dfinity/ICRC-1#icrc1_supported_standards) method listing all standards the token ledger supports.
 This method will allow applications such as wallets and Rosetta API implementations to discover and take advantage of additional features in the future.

-The Ledger & Tokenization working group will continue working on a set of _core_ extensions recommended for all ledger implementations.
+The Ledger & Tokenization working group will continue working on a set of extensions recommended (but not required) for all ledger implementations.
 Furthermore, anyone can define new extensions and include them into the supported standards list.
 For example, existing [DIP20](https://github.com/Psychedelic/DIP20)-compatible ledgers can include DIP-20 into the supported standards list, allowing compatible clients to discover and access the corresponding API.